-- Select your AKS cluster, such as myAKSCluster, then choose to Turn on diagnostics.
+- Select your AKS cluster, such as myAKSCluster, then choose to Add diagnostic setting.

-- Enter a name, such as myAKSLogs, then select the option to Send to Log Analytics.
+- Enter a name, such as myAKSClusterLogs, then select the option to Send to Log Analytics.

 - Select an existing workspace or create a new one.
-If you create a workspace, provide a name, a resource group, and a location.
+If you create a workspace, provide a workspace name, a resource group, and a location.

 - In the list of available logs, select the logs you wish to enable.
 For this example, enable the kube-audit and kube-audit-admin logs.
 Common logs include the kube-apiserver, kube-controller-manager, and kube-scheduler.
-You can return and change the collected logs once Log Analytics are enabled.
+You can return and change the collected logs once Log Analytics workspaces are enabled.

 - When ready, select Save to enable collection of the selected logs.